FengxianJi/FengxianJi/README.md

 (1) AI scientist agents

-(2) Applications in finance, in collaboration with Zhuohan Xie and The FinanceAI.
+(2) Applications in finance, in collaboration with Zhuohan Xie and The FinAI.

 ## 🌟 Open-Source Projects